Coldblow, Bexley

 A semi-rural neighbourhood linking Old Bexley with the settlement of Joydens Wood via Baldwyn’s Park and Tile Kiln Lane

-The tile kiln that gave its name to the lane was owned by Lesnes Abbey prior to its dissolution in 1525, but the production of clay roof tiles continued until around 1700.
+The furnace that gave its name to Tile Kiln Lane was owned by Lesnes Abbey prior to that institution’s dissolution in 1525.
+The production of clay roof tiles continued here until around 1700.

 Just across the present borough border, the inventor and engineer Hiram Maxim worked on the construction of biplanes in Baldwyn’s Park in the late 1880s and the 1890s.
 In an 1894 test flight he lifted that century’s largest flying machine off the ground, albeit briefly.
 Maxim lived at Baldwyn’s, a mansion situated in what became the grounds of Bexley Hospital.